 VIPAR is implemented as a set of ORMAC agents.
 The VIPAR system is broken into two main components: 1) a server, which performs most of the information retrieval and processing, and 2) a series of clients, which perform most of the user interface functions.
 Although these have certain conceptual parallels to a typical client/server system, in VIPAR using the ORMAC framework, these are peer processes where any peer may initiate communication.
-The VIPAR server is implemented using a set of information retrieval agents, whose task is to gather news related, non-redundant information from Internet newspapers, and to format the information using XML (see Fig. 2).
-A whiteboard agent acts as an information-clearing house.
-Agents submit their articles to the whiteboard agent, who manages the information ensuring no duplicate articles, archiving stale articles that are beyond a given number of days old, and providing articles to agents that have "subscribed" to the whiteboard.
-There is a team of cluster agents that organize articles into a vector space model (VSM), then into a cluster of articles.
+The VIPAR server is implemented using a set of information retrieval agents, whose task is to gather news related, non-redundant information from Internet newspapers, and to format the information using XML (Fig. 2).
+A whiteboard agent acts as an informationclearing house.
+Agents submit their articles to the whiteboard agent, who manages the information ensuring no duplicate articles, archiving stale articles that are beyond a certain age, and providing articles to agents that have "subscribed" to the whiteboard.
+There is a team of cluster agents that organize articles into a vector space model (VSM), then into clusters of articles.